-Pornhub's traffic dropped nearly 20 percent due to Rogers outage
+Pornhub's Canadian traffic dropped nearly 20 percent due to Rogers outage

-Montreal-based Pornhub says it saw a nearly 20 percent drop in traffic thanks to the July 8th Rogers outage, falling in line with previous estimates that the outage took out roughly a quarter of the country’s internet traffic.
+Montreal-based Pornhub says it saw a nearly 20 percent drop in Canadian traffic thanks to the July 8th Rogers outage, falling in line with previous estimates that the outage took out roughly a quarter of the country’s internet traffic.

 In a report from Pornhub (that link is SFW!), the company says it started to see traffic drop almost immediately after the outage began.
 By 7am ET, hourly traffic to Pornhub was down 19 percent compared to the same hour on an average day.
 Moreover, traffic remained below average for the rest of the day, including another 19 percent drop in the early evening.